Battle of Badung Strait: Battle

-The first Allied group—consisting of the cruisers HNLMS De Ruyter and Java and the destroyers USS John D. Ford, Pope, and —sighted the Japanese in Badung Strait at about 22:00 and opened fire at 22:25 on 19 February.
-No damage was done in this exchange of fire, and the two Dutch cruisers continued through the strait to the northeast, to give the destroyers a free hand to engage with torpedoes.
-Then Piet Hein, Pope and John D. Ford came into range.
-At 22:40, a Long Lance torpedo from Asashio hit Piet Hein, sinking the Dutch destroyer immediately.
+On 19 February, the first Allied wave consisting of the cruisers HNLMS De Ruyter and Java and destroyers USS John D. Ford, Pope, and HNLMS Piet Hein arrived off the southern tip of Bali at 9:30 pm as they proceeded north through the Badung Strait.
+At 11 pm, the Allies commenced firing as they were spotted by the Japanese.
+No damage was done in this 10-minute exchange of fire, and the two Dutch cruisers continued through the strait to the northeast, onwards to Soerabaja.
+Then.
+Piet Hein, Pope, and John D. Ford came into range and Piet Hein was soon crippled by shell fire.
+At 11:16 pm, Asashio and Oshio sent nine torpedoes into Piet Hein, which sank at 11:30 pm.
 Asashio and Oshio then exchanged gunfire with Pope and John D. Ford, forcing the two American destroyers to retire to the southeast instead of following the cruisers to the northeast.
 In the darkness, Asashio and Oshio mistook each other for enemy ships and fired on each other for several minutes, without any damage.